jason-c-daniels/Jcd.SRecord/docs/Jcd.SRecord.ISRecordElementFormatter.Format(Jcd.SRecord.SRecordElement).md

 #### Returns
 [System.String](https://docs.microsoft.com/en-us/dotnet/api/System.String 'System.String')
-Null indicates no element was generated.
-String.Empty indicates
+- Null indicates no element was generated.
-that a blank element was generated. `SRecordElementWriter`
+- String.Empty indicates that a blank element was generated.

+### Remarks
+NOTES:
+            1. `SRecordElementWriter` will discard null results and not emit them to the file/stream.
-will discard null results.
-Depending on options settings, it may write
+            2. Depending on options settings, instances may write blank lines.
-blank lines.